jbrzusto/ampi/README.md

 - **[ampi](https://github.com/jbrzusto/ampi)**: in-field configuration via bluetooth, live listening, superglue
 - **[fleetsie](https://github.com/jbrzusto/fleetsie)**: provisioning a fleet of devices
 - **[zabbix](https://zabbix.com)**: fleet monitoring

+## ampi-specific files

+These are saved within the fleetsie framework, in `my_work/part_2/opt/fleetsie/custom_pre`, but symlinks from the top of this repo are included for convenience.